Trump administration action on risks posed by TikTok likely 'in weeks': official

 “There are a number of ... administration officials who are looking at the national security risk as it relates to TikTok, WeChat and other apps that have the potential for national security exposure, specifically as it relates to the gathering of information on American citizens by a foreign adversary,” White House Chief of Staff Mark Meadows told reporters en route to Washington from Georgia.

+TikTok defended its security practices in a statement, saying: “We are fully committed to protecting our users’ privacy and security.

+“TikTok has an American CEO, a Chief Information Security Officer with decades of U.S. military and law enforcement experience, and a growing U.S. team that works diligently to develop a best-in-class security infrastructure.
+TikTok U.S. user data is stored in Virginia and Singapore, with strict controls on employee access.
+These are the facts,” the statement said.

-TikTok and WeChat owner Tencent did not immediately respond to requests for comment.
+WeChat owner Tencent did not immediately respond to a request for comment.

-Earlier this month, Secretary of State Mike Pompeo said the United States is “certainly looking at” banning Chinese social media apps, including TikTok, but offered no further details.
+Earlier this month, Secretary of State Mike Pompeo said the United States was “certainly looking at” banning Chinese social media apps, including TikTok, but offered no further details.

 On Wednesday, the New York Times reported the administration was weighing action against Chinese social media services like TikTok under the International Emergency Economic Powers Act, which gives the president broad powers to penalize companies in response to extraordinary threats, citing people familiar with the matter.